spito/markdown-cv/index.md

 - Responsibilities:
   - to set up and keep the scrum approach
   - to specify ideas and wishes of the customer
+  - to coordinate the customer, devs, and QA

 ### Lecturing